TestL-ab/TestL-ab.github.io/src/pages/docs/decisions.md

 ## Database Type

-An early design decision was which type of database to use to store the Test Lab feature configurations, users, and event data.
-We considered using a SQL database, a noSQL database like MongoDB, or even a time series database specifically for the event data.
+An early design decision we made was which type of database to use to store the Test Lab feature configurations, users, and event data.
+We considered using a SQL database, a noSQL database like MongoDB, and even a time series database specifically for the event data.

 Ultimately, we chose to use PostgreSQL to store data for the Test Lab A/B testing platform for a few key reasons: